 Valuation models reflecting the expected future cash flow projections are used to value reporting units.
-A valuation of the reporting unit at December 28, 2013, indicated that there was no impairment of the carrying value of the goodwill at Sun Korea.
-A valuation of the reporting unit at September 28, 2013 indicated that there was no impairment of the carrying value of the goodwill at HCT.
-As of December 28, 2013, no factors were identified that indicated impairment of the carrying value of goodwill at HCT.
+A valuation of the reporting unit at December 27, 2014, indicated that there was no impairment of the carrying value of the goodwill at Sun Korea.
+A valuation of the reporting unit at September 27, 2014 indicated that there was no impairment of the carrying value of the goodwill at HCT.
+As of December 27, 2014, no factors were identified that indicated impairment of the carrying value of goodwill at HCT.

+In 2014, the Company entered into a licensing agreement with Sturman Industries, Inc., recognizing an intangible asset of \$1,075.
+The agreement is for licensed technology to be used with the Company's electrically actuated hydraulic cartridge valves, and lasts for a period of fifteen years from the date of the first sale.
 The Company recognized \$2,658 and \$746 in identifiable intangible assets as a result of the acquisitions of HCT and WhiteOak, respectively.
 Intangible assets are held in other assets on the balance sheet.
-At December 28, 2013, and December 29, 2012, intangible assets consisted of the following:
+At December 27, 2014, and December 28, 2013, intangible assets consisted of the following: